Share:

 • Gait Pattern: “Gait” is the term used to describe the way your body move when you walk.
 If you overpronate (ankle and foot roll inwards), you need a stability shoe and strong arch support.
 If you under-pronate (or supinate), it means your ankles roll outwards.
 A neutral shoe with good shock absorption is recommended in these instances.
 If you have a neutral gait, meaning your ankles and feet remain in a neutral (straight) position when you move, you can wear either a stability or neutral shoe.

 • Foot Conditions: Different foot conditions have different needs.
-For example, if you have plantar fasciitis, a stability shoe or a shoe with a strong arch is best.
+For example, if you have plantar fasciitis, a shoe with a strong arch is best.
 If you have arthritis, your feet are probably extra sensitive so you’ll want to choose a shoe with maximum cushioning, which will give you more shock absorption to protect your joints.

 For more information about better understanding your foot type, how it affects your shoes, check out ASICS’ amazing pronation guide.